nationalarchives/tdr-dev-documentation/architecture-decision-records/0008-keycloak-user-administrators-configuration.md

     * Has access to self
   * *tdr_user_administrator* group:
     * Access to all users/groups within the TDR realm only
     * No access to self
 * **TDR Realm**
   * *transferring_body_user* group:
     * Access to TDR application
     * Access to series belonging to transferring body

-With this configuration the super user administrators can give themselves elevated privileges.
+With this configuration the super user administrators can give themselves limited elevated privileges.

 ## Keycloak User Configuration Background